radacha/tle/data/m10000/figall/readme.txt

-Directory for storing generated figures.
+Directory for storing generated figures